 There are 160 unique weapons in the game, split into categories designed to cater to different situations.
 On the melee side we have eight categories and you’ll be able to equip swords, sickle swords, dual blades, heavy clubs, heavy blades, scepters, and spears.
-You can also fight with bare fists.
-When you reach the end of the game, you’ll happen upon legendary weapons with added perks.
+Fighting with bare fists is an option too.
+When you reach the end of the game, you will earn legendary weapons with added perks.

-In the style of Far Cry, bows can also be used as a distraction, such as opening up the cages of nearby animals.
+In the style of Far Cry, bows are used as a distraction, such as opening up the cages of nearby animals.
 On top of that, fire arrows are available to set boats or oil pots on fire.

-You can hold two bows and two melee weapons at any given time, but the unlimited inventory will mean you can easily swap these out for different items from your collection.
+You can hold two bows and two melee weapons at any given time, but the unlimited inventory means you can easily swap these out for different items from your collection.
 Watch out for the rarity level of your gear though: like Borderlands, your equipment increases in value and potency as they go from common (blue) to rare (purple) and legendary (gold).

-One thing to note is that the famous Hidden Blade isn’t always an instant kill now: you’ve got to keep upgrading it for it to be so effective.
-And it’s not just the hidden blade, either: there are progression levels for all of Bayek’s weapons and tools, but you'll need to loot the requisite materials to improve your stuff.
+One thing to note is that the famous hidden blade isn’t always an instant kill now: you’ve got to keep upgrading it for it to be effective.
+And it’s not just the hidden blade either: there are progression levels for all of Bayek’s weapons and tools, but you'll need to loot the requisite materials to improve your stuff.
 If your target's level is too high, rather than have 'assassinate' appearing above their head, it'll become 'stealth attack' - so be ready for your foe's counter-attack.
 Also, be prepared to finish them off quickly, before they can light their camp's brazier to call for reinforcements.

 The abilities tree ties into your gear, allowing you to unlock things like firebombs or poison clouds once you’ve progressed far enough, or even tame lions to help you out.
-You can also use the environment to buff your weapons: for instance, move your arrows towards a wall-mounted torch and you have a recipe for some toasty enemies.
-On top of the screaming, you’ll know your enemy is on fire because the damage - shown numerically beside your target when they’re hit - is indicated in amber.
+Using the environment buffs up your weapons, for instance, you can move your arrows towards a wall-mounted torch which gains you a recipe for some toasted enemies.
+On top of their screams, you’ll know that your enemy is on fire since the damage is shown numerically beside your target, as well being indicated in amber.

 Assassin’s Creed Origins pre-order